 Operation Choke Point resulted in certain financial institutions discontinuing our and our competitors' access to banking, payment processing and treasury management services.
-Operation Choke Point was initially described in an August 22, 2013, letter from thirty-one members of Congress to both the Department of Justice, or the DOJ, and the Federal Deposit Insurance Corporation, or the FDIC.
+Operation Choke Point was initially described in an August 22, 2013, letter from thirty-one members of Congress to both the DOJ and the FDIC.
 The letter stated, "[i]t has come to our attention that the DOJ and the FDIC are leading a joint effort that according to a DOJ official is intended to 'change the structures within the financial system...choking [certain short term lenders] off from the very air they need to survive."
-"The letter from Congress went on to say, "We are especially troubled by reports that the DOJ and FDIC are intimidating some community banks and third party payment processors with threats of heightened regulatory scrutiny unless they cease doing business with online lenders."
+The letter from Congress went on to say, "We are especially troubled by reports that the DOJ and FDIC are intimidating some community banks and third party payment processors with threats of heightened regulatory scrutiny unless they cease doing business with online lenders."
 The letter continued, "As a result, many bank and payment processors are terminating relationships with many of their long-term customers who provide underserved consumers with short-term credit options."